Top 5 Teemu Selanne Moments With Ducks

 The Stanley Cup win might not have placed the spotlight squarely on the Finnish Flash, but the Ducks’ best-ever player will forever be attached to their first (and so far only) championship, thus vaulting this moment to the top of the list.

-Stay tuned for a look at Paul Kariya’s top moments with the Ducks, coming soon.
+See Also: A look at Paul Kariya’s top moments with the Ducks